m3y54m/stm32-overclocking-challenge/README.md

 );
 ```

-Now, with an external crystal of 16 MHz and setting the clock to 144 MHz, a frequency of 20.66 MHz can be reached on PC14:
+Now, with an external crystal of 16 MHz and `SYSCLK = 144 MHz`, a frequency of 20.66 MHz can be reached on PC14:

 ![272334031-7472b35f-3f81-4bf9-8d92-e28eec869349](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/a7130412-674d-4416-a69b-e7f3d41b7f2c)